Natural gas furnaces need adequate space and airflow to work right.

 - Used filters

-If you have a cat, place your litter box somewhere else.
+If you have a cat, put your litter box somewhere else.
 Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
-Plus, the furnace could spread the smelly odors throughout your home.
+Plus, the furnace could circulate the unpleasant odors throughout your home.

-You should also frequently clean near your furnace to stop dust from accumulating.
+You should also frequently clean around your furnace to stop dust from building up.